 Steamers are great to use in your IP.
 A topless bamboo steamer will cook up some great dumplings.
 A silicone steamer with handles is an easy way to remove hot veggies, and I like the deeper metal ones to steam tamales in.

-You will probably want to have more than one seal because they tend to hold smells.
+You will probably want to have more than one Instant Pot Silicone Sealing Ring because they tend to hold smells.
 I’ve noticed that recently you can even buy them in different colors to make it easier to tell them apart.

-You may want to grab an extra insert, rack, or even prefer to use a ceramic nonstick pan instead of the stainless steel.
+You may want to grab an extra Inner Cooking Pot, Stainless Steel Rack, or even prefer to use a Ceramic Non-Stick Instant Pot Inner Pot instead of the stainless steel.
 With that said, I love the stainless and find that even burned on food wipes out easily if you let it soak overnight.

 Sometimes the best accessory is a book to help you learn how to cook in your new appliances.
 Here are a few I recommend: